GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

   Once the credentials are passed into our Load block in Mage, we create a dataset location within BigQuery.
 Besides allowing BigQuery to locate the dataframes to be received, this will also allow Mage to acknowledge the destination  of these.

-Once the pipeline is successfully executed, we can check the completion of the data loading into the data warehouse BigQuery
+Once the pipeline is successfully executed, we can check the location of these dataframes into the data warehouse BigQuery:

 ![image](https://github.com/GBlanch/Data-Engineering/assets/136500426/a78b369c-bb25-4c90-973f-830dbc05bc0e)